-In 2013, the global aviation network carried 3.1 billion passengers on 33 million scheduled departures (preliminary figures).
+In 2015, the global aviation network carried 3.5 billion passengers on 34 million scheduled departures (preliminary figures).
 By 2030, current projections suggest those numbers will nearly double.
 Low-Cost Carriers have played a major role in this extraordinary expansion of aviation over the past quarter century, and there is every expectation that they will continue to do so.
-For example, in the United States - the birthplace of the LCC phenomenon - Low-Cost Carriers already accounted 10 years ago for 20% of the seat capacity on scheduled domestic services.
-By 2012, that share had grown to 31%.
+Low-cost carriers carried 984 million passengers in 2015, which was 28 per cent of the world total scheduled passengers.
+This marked a 10 per cent increase compared to 2014, which means Low-Cost Carriers experienced a passenger growth rate that was about one and a half times the rate of the world total average passenger growth.

 First, the growth of LCCs has gone hand-in-hand with market liberalization.
 As domestic aviation markets have been progressively deregulated in many countries and as market-oriented air services agreements have increasingly became the new international norm, LCCs have seized the opportunity to offer innovative air services that have spawned new passenger demand, the so-called "Southwest effect".